-Provides culminating experience for the M.A. in Education candidate.
+Provides the culminating experience for the master of arts in education candidate.
 The candidate conducts a special investigation of an approved problem using appropriate research methods, submits the written thesis, and orally defends it in the presence of the candidate's thesis committee.
 The thesis must be original in the field of education and original with the candidate.
 Prerequisites: Completion of a prospectus and arrangement with the chair of the student's thesis committee.